fbdtemme/bencode/README.md

 ## Building

 This project requires C++20.
-Currently only GCC 10 and later is supported.
+Currently only GCC 10 or MinGW-w64 10 or later are supported.

 This library uses following projects:
 *   [fmt](https://github.com/fmtlib/fmt)